 I nodded once and angled my body away from him completely.
 It was hard talking to him, it was harder to look at him.
-I'm such a masochist, I thought with no feeling whatsoever.
-I have butterflies and it's pathetic.

 I faced Luke, Freddie and Dom.
 'Ready?'
 They all murmured assent, grabbing their respective duffles, sounding about as enthused as I felt.
 'Let's hope this actually leads us to the Fire Pit.'
 I muttered this last part under my breath but he still heard anyway.

 'It will,' James assured me from behind.
 His tone was light, compliant, but I'd touched a nerve.
 It always irritated him when people didn't trust him.
 He wasn't preternaturally brilliant but the front was everything.
 He strode forward with an easy grace that made me stare again.
 Luke flashed me a grin and followed after James, trailed by Freddie.
 Dom and I shared a mutually felt we're doomed look and trudged forward.
 As we pushed through the brambles and branches and the humidity, we fell into silence.
 Dom stopped trying to catch up to Luke, her cheeks still glowing pink.
 A burst of laughter trickled down—James.